Fireworks.ai offers an OpenAI-compatible REST API for querying text models. There are several ways to interact with it:

 You are a helpful, respectful and honest assistant.
 Always answer as helpfully as possible, while being safe.
 Your answers should not include any harmful, unethical, racist, sexist, toxic, dangerous, or illegal content.
 Please ensure that your responses are socially unbiased and positive in nature.

-To completely omit the system prompt, you can set content
+To completely omit the system prompt, you can set content to the empty string.

 The process of generating a conversation-formatted prompt will depend on the conversation style used.
-To verify the exact prompt used, turn on echo
+To verify the exact prompt used, turn on echo.

 Completions API